intrinio/javascript-sdk/docs/CompanyApi.md

-  'filedAfter': null, // Date | Filed on or after this date 'filedBefore': null, // Date | Filed on or before this date 'reportedOnly': false, // Boolean | Only as-reported fundamentals 'fiscalYear': 2017, // Number | Only for the given fiscal year 'statementCode': null, // String | Only of the given statement code 'type': null, // String | Only of the given type 'startDate': null, // Date | Only on or after the given date
+  'filedAfter': null, // Date | Filed on or after this date 'filedBefore': null, // Date | Filed on or before this date 'reportedOnly': false, // Boolean | Only as-reported fundamentals 'fiscalYear': null, // Number | Only for the given fiscal year 'statementCode': null, // String | Only of the given statement code 'type': null, // String | Only of the given type 'startDate': null, // Date | Only on or after the given date